A Tiger in the Zoo

 Ans.
 Not

-only humans but the animals too, cherish freedom and freedom can’t be bargained
+only humans but the animals too, need freedom and cherish it for life and freedom can’t be bargained

 at any cost.
 The tiger may be well fed and protected in the zoo.
 However, he